chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 **Practice:** Backend functions are implemented using **AWS Lambda** and invoked via **API Gateway**.

 **Benefit:**
-- **Cost-efficient:** Compute is charged only during function execution.
+- **Cost-efficient:** Compute is charged only during function execution
-- **Scalable:** Functions scale automatically with traffic volume.
+- **Scalable:** Functions scale automatically with traffic volume
-- **Low maintenance:** No server provisioning or patching required.
+- **Low maintenance:** No server provisioning or patching required

 ---